JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-08/the-design-patterns-and-architecture-i-encountered/index.md

 ---
 title: "The Design Patterns And Software Architectures I’ve encountered"
-description: "While it is a vast topic that authors have described in many books and articles, I’d like to review what design patterns I’ve encountered in my career so far."
+description: "While it is a vast topic that authors have described in many books and articles, I’d like to review what design patterns and architectures I’ve encountered in my career so far."
 image: 2025-08-04-architecte-building-with-triangle-shapes.jpg
 imageAlt: Architecte building with triangles shapes
 date: 2025-08-04